itzKshitijaC/Customer-Churn-Analysis/README.md

 </b>7.
 Age—</b> This is certainly relevant since older customers are less likely to leave their bank than younger ones.

 </b>8.
-Tenure—</b> refers to the number of years that the customer has been a client of the bank.
+Tenure—</b> refers to the number of years that the customer has been a bank client.
 Normally, older clients are more loyal and less likely to leave a bank.

 </b>9.
-Balance—</b> is also a very good indicator of customer churn, as people with a higher balance in their accounts are less likely to leave the bank compared to those with lower balances.
+Balance—</b> is also a very good indicator of customer churn, as people with a higher balance in their accounts are less likely to leave the bank than those with lower balances.

 <b>10.
-NumOfProducts—</b>refers to the number of products that a customer has purchased through the bank.
+NumOfProducts—</b>refers to the number of products a customer purchases through the bank.

 <b>11.
 HasCrCard—</b> denotes whether or not a customer has a credit card.
 This column is also relevant since people with credit cards are less likely to leave the bank.